psellars-fraedom/base-boxes/README.md

 ## Quick Start

+For more detailed information see the full documentation....

+#### Using Powershell

+TODO: Add this information

+#### Using Git Bash/Posh Git

+TODO: Add this information

 ### Install Software Dependencies
 The quickest way to install the dependencies is to run the [init.bat](init.bat) script.
 This will use [Chocolatey](https://chocolatey.org/) to install the Software Dependencies.
 It will install the following versions of the Software Dependencies at this time using Chocolatey.